MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/GetUnitOfMeasure.md

-**ProcessMethod**: GetWarehouseEmployee
+**ProcessMethod**: GetUnitOfMeasure

 **Description**:
-Method that allows obtaining the list of Warehouse Employees with their respective locations.
+This method allows to obtain all the units of measures configured in the Business Central

 **Ouput**:
--	**WarehouseEmployees**: An array of users with their corresponding Location and whether or not it is default.
+-	**UnitOfMeasure**: An array of Units of Measures
--	**UserID**: Represents the user ID.
--	**LocationCode**: Represents the location assigned to the user.
--	**Default**: Represents if the location is configured as default for the user.

 **Example**: